We Tested 5 Ways To Keep Avocados From Turning Brown, and This Is the Most Effective Method by Far

-To get to the bottom of the problem, we tested five methods for how to keep avocado from turning brown to discover the most effective and practical solution to spare the fruit (and your money).
+To get to the bottom of the problem, we tested five methods for how to keep avocado fresh (and especially from turning brown) to discover the most effective and practical solution to spare the fruit (and your money).
 From storing it in water to using lemon juice to keeping the pit in—just to name a few—read on to find which freshness trick was most effective.
+Plus, how to ripen avocados quickly when all that's available at the market is rock hard (and nowhere near ready to eat).

 Before we jump in, it's important to note that every test we tried has one thing in common: they all attempt to prevent prolonged exposure to oxygen, which is an avocado’s worst enemy.
 The edible insides of the fruit contain an enzyme called polyphenol oxidase that browns when exposed to oxygen, similar to a cut apple.
 This reaction happens quickly; it tends to become noticeable after just three hours of exposure.
 Though you can still eat a slightly browned avocado, by the nine to 12-hour mark or sooner, your bright green guac will taste unpleasantly bitter and have turned a greyish-brown color.

-We tested it: How to keep avocado from turning brown
+We tested it: How to keep avocado fresh (and from turning brown)

 1. Keeping the pit inside of the avocado